3. Material Accounting Policies

 Changes in the carrying amount of investments in equity instruments at FVTOCI relating to changes in foreign currency rates are recognised in other comprehensive income.

-Impairment of financial assets
+3.15.5 Impairment of financial assets

-Loss allowance for expected credit losses is recognised for financial assets measured at amortised cost and fair value through other comprehensive income.
+Loss allowance for expected credit losses is recognised for financial assets measured at amortised cost (or) fair value through other comprehensive income (or) fair value through profit or loss, as the case may be.

 Loss allowance equal to the lifetime expected credit losses is recognised if the credit risk on the financial instruments has significantly increased since initial recognition.
 For financial instruments whose credit risk has not significantly increased since initial recognition, loss allowance equal to twelve months expected credit losses is recognised.

-I n accordance with Ind AS 109 - Financial Instruments, the Company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables wherein impairment loss allowance based on lifetime expected credit loss at each reporting date, is recognized right from its initial recognition.
+I n accordance with Ind AS 109 - Financial Instruments, the company follows 'simplified approach' for recognition of impairment loss allowance on trade receivables wherein impairment loss allowance based on lifetime expected credit loss at each reporting date, is recognized right from its initial recognition.

-Derecognition of financial assets
+3.15.6 Derecognition of financial assets

-3.14.2 Financial Liabilities and Equity Instruments
+3.16 Financial Liabilities and Equity Instruments

-Classification as debt or equity
+3.16.1 Classifications debt or equity

-Financial liabilities and equity instruments issued by the Company are classified according to the substance of the contractual arrangements entered into and the definitions of a financial liability and an equity instrument.
+Financial liabilities and equity instruments issued by the company are classified according to the substance of the contractual arrangements and the definitions of a financial liability and an equity instrument.

-Equity instruments
+3.16.2 Equity instruments

-An equity instrument is any contract that evidences a residual interest in the assets of the Company after deducting all of its liabilities.
-Equity instruments are recorded at the proceeds received, net of direct issue costs.
+An equity instrument is any contract that evidences a residual interest in the assets of an entity after deducting all of its liabilities.
+Equity instruments issued by the company are recognized at the proceeds received, net of direct issue costs.

-Financial Liabilities
+(i) Financial Liabilities

-Interest-bearing bank loans, overdrafts and issued debt are initially measured at fair value and are subsequently measured at amortised cost using the effective interest rate method.
-Any difference between the proceeds (net of transaction costs) and the settlement or redemption of borrowings is recognised over the term of the borrowings in accordance with the Company's accounting policy for borrowing costs.
+Any difference between the proceeds (net of transaction costs) and the settlement or redemption of borrowings is recognised over the term of the borrowings in accordance with the company's accounting policy for borrowing costs.

-Financial guarantee contracts
+(ii) Financial guarantee contracts

 A financial guarantee contract is a contract that requires the issuer to make specified payments to reimburse the holder for a loss it incurs because a specified debtor fails to make payments when due in accordance with the terms of a debt instrument.

-Financial guarantee contracts issued by the Company are initially measured at their fair values and, if not designated as at FVTPL, are subsequently measured at the higher of:
+Financial guarantee contracts issued by the company are initially measured at their fair values and, if not designated as at FVTPL, are subsequently measured at the higher of:

 a. the amount of loss allowance determined in accordance with impairment requirements of Ind AS 109; and